List of Sesame Street recurring segments: Letter of the Day

 The "Letter of the Day", or "Cookie's Letter Time", is a segment introduced in season 33 (2002).
 Cookie Monster hosted the segment with cameo appearances by guests for the first two years.
 The original segments involved a letter written in icing on a cookie, which Cookie Monster tried to stop himself from eating, but invariably ate it.
 In season 35 (2004), Prairie Dawn joined "Letter of the Day"; the segments in this incarnation were almost similar, with a foam letter used instead of an icing one.
 Segments produced in seasons 36 (2005) and 37 (2006) involved "The Letter of the Day Games": a game show introduced by an energetic off-camera announcer (voiced by Matt Vogel).
 In season 39 (2008), the letter segments were made connecting to the street scene for that episode, featuring other characters instead of Cookie Monster.
-From season 40 to 45 (2009–2015), Murray Monster hosts both the Letter and Number of the day segments.
+From season 40 to 44 (2009–2014), Murray Monster hosts both the Letter and Number of the day segments.
 A brief clip of the 2002 version of this segment was seen in Sesame Streets 2002-2006 opening sequence.
-Since Season 46, The 'Letter of the Day" is usually the first letter of the associated word of the episode's theme.
+From Season 46 to 55, The 'Letter of the Day" is usually the first letter of the associated word of the episode's theme.

 Starting with season 45, Elmo took the lead of a new song (along with Big Bird, Abby Cadabby, Grover, Bert, Ernie, Cookie Monster, Rosita and Murray Monster), which encouraged viewers as they introduced the letter of the day.
 A similar version debuted in season 47, led by Abby Cadabby.

 A new version of the song was recorded for Season 50, notably featuring a same lead vocal by Elmo and with Zoe and Rudy replacing Murray in the character lineup.

 In season 55, a new version of the letter of the day was recorded, featuring the new characters: Count from the number of the day, Two-Headed Monster and Baby Bear in this song features clapping and stomping.